Content is loading...

 A child of 14 to 20 months old would typically be able to walk independently.
 If the child is not able to walk, encourage furniture cruising.
 Walking with push along toys may help them to improve their confidence.

-Read our information on early years movement skills and development for practical advice to encourage development and try the suggested activities for at least 4 weeks before referring.
+Read our information on activities to support your baby's movement for practical advice to encourage development and try the suggested activities.
+If you still have concerns, speak to a healthcare professional.

 Last reviewed: 1 November, 2023